upb-lea/thesis_latex_template/README.md

  * `.latexmkrc` (Linux) / `latexmkrc` (Windows) is for the glossary and should not be removed
  * for creating PDF/A files, see [this example code](https://www.overleaf.com/latex/templates/creating-pdf-slash-a-and-pdf-slash-x-files-with-the-pdfx-package/bbbycnbyqhnm).
  * In dissertation mode, to distinguish between own and other literature, the keyword `ownliterature` must be added to your own contributions in the `.bib` file.
 The keyword must be the only one.
+ * In case of your LaTeX kernel ist too old and needs an upgrade, use this [hints](https://tex.stackexchange.com/questions/55437/how-do-i-update-my-tex-distribution/55473#55473).